Finding the real Middle-earth

 Jackson’s multi-award winning trilogy had a major impact on tourism in New Zealand, and several companies now specialise in Lord of the Rings tours.

-These companies are now gearing up for another wave of ‘Ring’ fever with preliminary work underway on the two movies that will make up Jackson and Guillermo del Toro’s much anticipated prequel, The Hobbit.
+These companies are now gearing up for another wave of ‘Ring’ fever with preliminary work underway on the two movies that will make up Jackson and Guillermo del Toro’s much anticipated prequel, The Hobbit Trilogy.

-While the Hobbit movies are not due for completion until December 2011 and 2012, interest is building and the world’s best known Tolkien fan website theonering.net (aka TORN), is experiencing brisk traffic.
+While The Hobbit Trilogy is not due for completion until December 2011 and 2012, interest is building and the world’s best known Tolkien fan website theonering.net (aka TORN), is experiencing brisk traffic.

 This wealth of fan enthusiasm is no surprise to New Zealander Erica Challis - long time Tolkien scholar and enthusiast - who helped found theonering.net website in 1999.